 Math 44400 and Math 44500 together form a foundation for analysis, both as a rigorous treatment of many topics in calculus and as an introduction to the mathematical area of analysis generally and the analysis of real-valued functions of a real variable specifically.
 Many of the topics in these courses came about in response to deepening understanding of the subject over the course of the decades following the development of calculus to the formalization of many of the basic ideas at the end of the 19th century.
 This formalization formed an important backdrop and motivation for the changing view of rigor and the foundations of mathematics generally that were important in 20th century mathematics.
-Real analysis, including much of the material of the subjects and their applications in other parts of analysis, differential equations, probability and statistics, dynamical systems, mathematical physics, computational and applied mathematics, as well as subjects such as engineering, economics, physics, and biology that depend on mathematics.
+Real analysis, including much of the material of these courses, is at the heart of much of modern mathematics and forms essential background for the understanding of these subjects and their applications in other parts of analysis, differential equations, probability and statistics, dynamical systems, mathematical physics, computational and applied mathematics, as well as subjects such as engineering, economics, physics, and biology that depend on mathematics.
+Math 44500 is a sequel to Math 44400; it is more abstract than Math 44400 and it both fills in some gaps and extends the ideas of Math 44400.
+Many graduate programs in mathematics or statistics, and sometimes other areas, expect students to know the material in both Math 44400 and 44500.

-Math 44400 is required of "Applied Math" majors and Math 44400 is part of a list of three courses, two of which are required for "Pure Math" majors.
-In addition, Math 44400 and 44500 form a two-course sequence and two such two-course sequences are required for both "Pure Math" and "Applied Math" majors, but there are about a dozen others that can be used also.
+Math 44400 and 44500 form a two-course sequence and two such two-course sequences are required for both "Pure Math" and "Applied Math" majors, but there are about a dozen others that can be used also.